When your regular methods for treating sinus infections fail, what can you do?

 Recovery time is usually minimal.
 People are usually able to return to normal activities after 24 hours.

-risks and complications
+What are the risks and complications of balloon sinuplasty?

 The risks are minimal.
 Because it is a minimally-invasive procedure that does not involve cutting or tissue removal, there is much less risk of damage to the eyes or surrounding facial structures.
 However, you and your doctor should discuss this and any other concerns before the procedure.